List of One Piece characters: Other Wano inhabitants

+Other inhabitants include several ninjas and samurai under the service of Kurozumi Orochi who ended up abandoning him to join the Animal Kingdom Pirates.

 Elbaph

 Elbaph (エルバフ, Erubafu) is a mountainous island that is inhabited by giants and has a colossal tree called Treasure Tree Adam that dwarfs all of Elbaph.
-The lower regions are snow-coated mountains and has been classified as the "Underworld".
-The upper regions are on the tree and has been classified as the "Sun World".
+The lower regions are snow-coated mountains and are labeled the "Underworld".
+The upper regions are on the tree and are labeled the "Sun World".
 The highest level is classified as the "Astral World".
-Travel to either of the levels requires the use of an artificial rainbow done by a tool called a Painter (also called a Sunstone).
+Travel to either of the levels requires the use of an artificial rainbow.

+Elbaph is based on the Viking culture and on the Norse mythology.

 It is ruled under the Warland Kingdom, with its leader currently vacant after Harald's death.

 Besides the Giant Warrior Pirates, the New Giant Warrior Pirates, and John Giant, the following reside in Elbaph.

 Harald

-Harald (ハラルド, Hararudo) is the former King of Elbaph and the father of Loki and Hajrudin.
+Harald (ハラルド, Hararudo) is a giant with ancient giant lineage, the former King of Elbaph, and the father of Loki and Hajrudin.
 A childhood friend of Dorry and Brogy, he is a spoilt and extremely violent man whose strength and iron-fist rule led to him becoming a feared figure around the world.
-However, a chance meeting with foreign giant Ida (with whom he sired Hajrudin) motivated him to turn over a new leaf, becoming a honorable person and prioritizing the country's development on education and diplomacy.
+A chance meeting with foreign giant Ida (with whom he sired Hajrudin) motivated him to turn over a new leaf, becoming an honorable person and prioritizing the country's development on education and diplomacy.
 Due to his responsibilities, he neglected his sons' needs, leading to Loki's constant abuse by his family, though Hajrudin was not affected.
-He later removed his horns due to his ancestors, Ancient Giants, having a penchant for violence.
-He is killed by his soldiers under mysterious circumstances, which was blamed on Loki.
+At different points, Harald had declined the invitation of Rocks D. Xebec to join the Rocks Pirates in his plan of world domination.
+After witnessing Rocks' death during the God Valley Incident, he destroys his horns and chooses to serve the World Government as a Devoted Blade, defeating pirates in exchange for Elbaph's pending membership.
+Harald is later killed by his soldiers on his orders due to the World Government's manipulation of his mental state, with Loki willingly bearing responsibility.